garcia-nacho/FHI_SC2_Pipeline_Illumina/README.md

   |-...

 </pre>

-Where the fastq.gz files er inside independent folders for each Sample

-The script also expects a .xlsx file, that contains information about the position of the samples on a 96-well-plate and the DNA concentration (alternatively this column can be used for the Ct-values).
+The script also expects a *.xlsx* file, that contains information about the position of the samples on a 96-well-plate and the DNA concentration (alternatively this column can be used for the Ct-values).
 If the file is not properly formated the script will run without errors but the Quality-control plot will not be generated or it will contain errors.
 Note that the script takes the name of the experiment from the name of the xlsx file.
 If the file is not found the names of the output files might be incorrect.
 It is possible to download a template of the xlsx file [here](https://github.com/garcia-nacho/FHI_SC2_Pipeline_Illumina/blob/master/Template_FHISC2_Illumina.xlsx?raw=true)